astral-sh/ruff/README.md

 ```

 Ruff can also be used as a [VS Code extension](https://github.com/charliermarsh/ruff-vscode) or
-with other editors through the [Ruff LSP](https://github.com/charliermarsh/ruff-lsp).
+alongside any other editor through the [Ruff LSP](https://github.com/charliermarsh/ruff-lsp).

 ### Configuration